Athlete's Foot

 This infection will often start on or between your toes, spread further down to the soles of your feet, and may even spread to your hand, especially if you're constantly scratching at the infected parts of your feet.

-What can happen if I ignore Athlete's Foot?
+What Can Happen If I Ignore Athlete's Foot?

 Diagnosis

 Our qualified podiatrists will perform a physical examination and a range of other tests, to assess whether a fungal infection is present.
 It's important to rule out other skin conditions, and also determine whether a fungal infection is present alone, or if a fungal and bacterial infection are present.
-If both are present, a different method of treatment would be required, so it's important that we get a confident diagnosis from the start.
+If both are present, a different method of treatment is required, so it's important that we get a confident diagnosis from the start.

-Treatment & Prevention
+Treatment and Prevention

 • Keep your feet dry and clean by thoroughly drying them after a shower, especially in between your toes